Teen Resiliency Corps (TRC)

 Preferred Qualifications

-At least two months of experience teaching or supervising middle or high school aged youth.
+At least two months of experience mentoring or supervising middle or high-school-aged youth.
 Demonstrates commitment to mentoring others, answering questions, and providing a safe space to learn.

 Experience in tree care, environmental education, or natural resource management.